MicrosoftDocs/azure-docs/articles/active-directory/hybrid/whatis-azure-ad-connect-v2.md

 The Transport Layer Security (TLS) 1.0 and TLS 1.1 protocols are deemed unsafe and are being deprecated by Microsoft.
 Azure AD Connect V2.0 supports only TLS 1.2.
 All versions of Windows Server that are supported for Azure AD Connect V2.0 already default to TLS 1.2.
 If your server doesn't support TLS 1.2, you need to enable it before you can deploy Azure AD Connect V2.0.
 For more information, see [TLS 1.2 enforcement for Azure AD Connect](reference-connect-tls-enforcement.md).

-### All binaries signed with SHA2
+### All binaries signed with SHA-2

-We noticed that some components have SHA1 signed binaries.
-We no longer support SHA1 for downloadable binaries, and we've upgraded all binaries to SHA2 signing.
+We noticed that some components have Secure Hash Algorithm 1 (SHA-1) signed binaries.
+We no longer support SHA-1 for downloadable binaries, and we've upgraded all binaries to SHA-2 signing.
 The digital signatures are used to ensure that the updates come directly from Microsoft and aren't tampered with during delivery.
 Because of weaknesses in the SHA-1 algorithm, and to align with industry standards, we've changed the signing of Windows updates to use the more secure SHA-2 algorithm.

-There is no action needed from you at this time.
+No action is required of you at this time.

-### Windows Server 2012 and Windows Server 2012 R2 are no longer supported
+### Windows Server 2012 and 2012 R2 are no longer supported

 SQL Server 2019 requires Windows Server 2016 or later as a server operating system.
 Because Azure AD Connect V2.0 contains SQL Server 2019 components, we no longer support earlier Windows Server versions.